-3. If the auger and impeller continue to rotate when you release the auger/impeller lever, do not operate the machine.
-Check the auger/impeller cable (refer to Checking and Adjusting the Auger/Impeller Cable) and adjust it if necessary.
+If the auger and impeller continue to rotate when you 3. release the auger/impeller lever, do not operate the machine.
+Check the auger/impeller cable; refer to (page)) and adjust it if necessary.
 Otherwise, take the machine to an Authorized Dealer for service.